-Ben joined the Policy, Research and International Development Directorate in November 2014 in a dual position as Public Health Data Coordinator and Public Health Researcher.
+Ben joined Public Health Wales in November 2014 as Public Health Data Coordinator.
 Ben has a number of responsibilities in his role, the main being the assistance with evaluation of programmes within other directorates of Public Health Wales whilst also actively pursuing research opportunities that are aligned to the strategic objectives of the organisation.

-Ben has presented at a number of conferences, both nationally and internationally including the Diabetes UK Annual Professional Conference, ADA Scientific Sessions and most recently was awarded Early Career Research Star Runner Up at the HEPA Europe conference.
+Ben has presented at a number of conferences, both nationally and internationally including the Diabetes UK Annual Professional Conference, ADA Scientific Sessions, Public Health Science, and the Oxford TB Meeting.

 Recent Selected Publications

-- Benjamin J Gray et al. (In Press) A non-exercise method to determine cardiorespiratory fitness identifies females predicted to be at ‘high risk’ of type 2 diabetes.
-Diab Vasc Dis Res.
+4) BJ Gray, JW Stephens, D Turner, M Thomas, SP Williams, K Morgan, M Williams, S Rice, RM Bracken (2017).
+A non-exercise method to determine cardiorespiratory fitness identifies females predicted to be at ‘high risk’ of type 2 diabetes.
+Diab Vasc Dis Res 14, 47-54.

 A full list of Ben’s research history and publications is available at https://www.researchgate.net/profile/Benjamin_Gray3